RezaZareiii/RezaZareiii/README.md

 # Thanks for visiting my Git! 👋

 ## About me
-Highly capable Android and Backend developer with expreince of developing testable and scalable applications
+Highly capable Backend And Android developer with expreince of developing testable and scalable applications

 ## Experience:
-+ 5 years of experience in Android development
++ 3 years of experience in Golang
 + 3 years of experience in MySQL, MongoDB, ElasticSearch, Nodejs and PHP
-+ 2 years of experience in Golang

 -------------------------------------------------------------------------------------------------------